Rudy Gobert NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Rudy Gobert Insights vs. the Nuggets

-- This season, Rudy Gobert has made 5.1 field goals per game, which accounts for 10.2% of his team's total makes.
+- This season, Rudy Gobert has made 5.1 shots from the floor per game, which accounts for 10.2% of his team's total makes.

 - Gobert's Timberwolves average 104 possessions per game, seventh-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Defensively, the Nuggets are eighth in the league, giving up 112.5 points per game.
+- The Nuggets concede 112.5 points per contest, eighth-ranked in the league.

-- On the glass, the Nuggets are ranked No. 1 in the NBA, giving up 40.8 rebounds per game.
+- On the boards, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.

-- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.
+- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per game.

 Rudy Gobert vs. the Nuggets